Consumer Choice Award logo - Business Excellence

 Our notaries perform civil marriages throughout Quebec.
 They can personalize the ceremony to suit your wedding celebration.

-If you have been living as de facto spouses, the cohabitation contract, also called cohabitation agreement, will allow you to define the rights you wish to give to each other and make all sorts of agreements, and plan the terms and conditions adapted to your situation in case of separation, as long as they respect the law.
-Consult your notary for the preparation of this important document and validation of the agreements as prescribed by law.
+If you have been living as common-law spouses, the cohabitation contract, also called cohabitation agreement, will allow you to define the rights you wish to give to each other and make all sorts of agreements, and plan the terms and conditions adapted to your situation in case of separation, as long as they respect the law.
+Consult your notary for the preparation of this important document and the validation of agreements in accordance with the law and to obtain all legal advice concerning the parental union law and its consequences on common-law spouses.

 MINORS